chloealbright/DevHiveMind/Library/Frontend/React/Lifecycle methods.md

 EditDate:
 Relates:
 ---
-Mounting life cycle methods are called when an instance of a component is being created and inserted into DOM

-The Life Cycle method are executed in a specific order the first being the constructor which is called whenever a component is created and is used to initialize state and binding event handlers to class instance or state

-You need to call super method with prop param which calls base class constructor which allows access the props overall

-Never do http req in constructor

-The next method is a static method called  getDerivedStateFromProps(props, state)  with param of props and state
+The component's life cycle involves several key methods.
+The constructor initializes state and binds event handlers.
+Remember to call `super(props)` to access the props.

+Avoid making HTTP requests in the constructor.

-This method is rarely used but is used when the state of the component depend on changes in the prop over time an example would be you have a component that depends on the props being passed to the component this method can be used to set the state
+The `getDerivedStateFromProps` static method is used when the component's state depends on changes in props over time.
+It can be used to update the state based on props.

-This keyword is supported by this method

-Third method is render which is a pure function that is required in classes and reads props and state and return jsx/ components

-You should not change state or interact with DOM in this method or perform request
+In the `render` method, a pure function, read props and state, and return JSX/components.
+Avoid changing state, interacting with the DOM, or making requests here.

-Forth is componentDidMount which is called only once in the whole lifecycle of a given component  and is invoke immediately after a component and all its children are rendered  to DOM
+The `componentDidMount` method is invoked once, right after the component and its children are rendered to the DOM.
+It's suitable for causing side effects, such as network requests or DOM interactions.

-You can cause side effect in it make network request or interact with DOM